nahojd/supreme-invention/source/_posts/2014-03-11-Applying-MSBuild-Config-Transformations-to-any-config-file-without-using-any-Visual-Studio-extensions.md

 </None>
 ```

 Now, let's move on the real trick.
-In order to make msbuild transform your config file, we need to att a build event.
+In order to make msbuild transform your config file, we need to add a build event.
 At the end of the file, add

 ``` xml
 <UsingTask TaskName="TransformXml"